Our President, Harvey Sheldon, has recently published an update on the excavations at the Roman pottery manufacturing

-The first meeting after the summer break will be at 7:45 p.m. on Monday 11th Novmber, followed by our Christmas meeting on 2nd December.
+The next meeting will be at 7:45 p.m. on Monday 11th Novmber, followed by our Christmas meeting on 2nd December.

 Details of recent and upcoming talks can be found on the 'Events' page.

 Unless a different time is specified above, talks will be held at 7:45p.m. on the